Ellsworth bombers return to European Theater

 A KC-135 Stratotanker from the 100th Air Refueling Wing, RAF Mildenhall, England, provided key air refueling support that ensured Ellsworth successfully accomplished the mission.

-This is the fourth time in just over four weeks that B-1 aircrews from South Dakota conducted long duration sorties that included operations in the Pacific and European theaters, demonstrating the shared commitment to global security and stability.
+This is the fourth time in just over four weeks that B-1 aircrews from South Dakota conducted long duration sorties that included operations in the Pacific and European theaters.

 “The health of our team has been a top priority from the start of our COVID response and is key to sustaining missions like the Bomber Task Force,” said U.S. Air Forces in Europe and Air Forces Africa commander, Gen. Jeffrey L. Harrigian.
 “Although mitigation efforts created challenges to overcome, our allies, partners and adversaries should make no mistake that we are ready, able and willing to deter and defend when called upon.”